arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 ## Caching

 A feature that makes the secret store unique, is caching.
-This makes sure that registered secret providers won't be called upon every secret retrieval.
-This helps you avoiding hitting service limitations.
+This allows the secret providers to not hit service limitations based on your usage pattern and improve performance.

 The secret store also allows you to define your own caching strategy for [custom secret providers](https://security.arcus-azure.net/features/secret-store/create-new-secret-provider) or extending existing ones.

-The caching functionality acts as a 'wrapper' arround existing secret providers.
-Any secret provider you can think of can be 'wrapped' into a cached version.
+The caching functionality acts as a 'wrapper' around existing secret providers and thus any secret provider you can think of can be 'wrapped' into a cached version.

 ```csharp
 using Arcus.Security.Core.Caching;